MuleSoft Pricing Model: Costs, Plans and What You Are Really Paying (2026 Guide)

 TL;DR

-Before committing to any contract, it is necessary to clearly understand how Mule Flows and Mule Messages are measured, since these metrics directly influence usage tracking, billing behavior, and long-term cost exposure.
+Before committing to any contract, it is necessary to clearly understand how Mule Flows and Mule Messages are measured, since these metrics directly influence billing behavior and long-term cost exposure.

-- Mule Flows - Mule Flows measure how many integrations are deployed, increasing cost as systems and workflows are added.
+Mule Flows measure how many integrations are deployed.
+This process of counting breadth increases cost as systems and workflows are added to your environment.

-- Mule Messages - Mule Messages track transaction volume, where higher traffic directly increases spend regardless of optimization.
+Mule Messages track transaction volume.
+Higher traffic directly increases spend regardless of optimization.
 This model raises costs for high-throughput and consumer-facing APIs.

 MuleSoft Integration Starter vs Advanced: Which Plan Fits Your Use Case?

 MuleSoft nudges enterprises toward Advanced by limiting Starter capabilities.
-Starter suits small teams, yet lacks resilience for banking or healthcare workloads, which pushes upgrades once systems become mission critical environments.
+Starter suits small teams but lacks the resilience required for banking, healthcare, or any workload where downtime has a direct business cost.

 Integration Starter: Scope and Limitations

-Integration Starter supports basic connectivity but excludes production-grade capabilities like advanced monitoring and high availability.
-Teams often outgrow this tier once integrations support business-critical workflows.
+Integration Starter supports basic connectivity but excludes production-grade capabilities like high availability and advanced monitoring.
+The 30-day application metrics retention limit creates a compliance gap for any regulated industry that requires longer audit trails.
+Teams consistently outgrow Starter once integrations support business-critical workflows.

 Integration Advanced: Features Built for Production Workloads

-For most enterprises, Advanced becomes the practical option because it includes the monitoring, availability, deployment, and security capabilities required for production environments.
+For most enterprises, Advanced becomes the practical option.
+It is the tier that includes the monitoring, availability, deployment, and security capabilities required for production environments.
+Key inclusions are:

-This provides visibility into runtime behavior and failures across distributed integrations.
+This provides visibility into runtime behavior and failures across distributed integrations, with 365-day retention and end-to-end transaction tracing.

-This ensures integrations continue running during infrastructure or node failures.
+This ensures integrations continue running during infrastructure or node failures, which is essential for financial services, healthcare, and e-commerce workloads.

-This allows Mule runtimes to operate across cloud and on-prem environments.
+This allows Mule runtimes to operate across CloudHub, CloudHub 2.0, and on-premises environments through Runtime Fabric.

-This enables secure private connectivity between MuleSoft and internal systems.
+This enables secure private connectivity between MuleSoft and internal systems, removing the need for public endpoint exposure.

 MuleSoft API Management Pricing: What Unbundling Means for Costs